We use cookies. Do you accept them?

 Finding orphaned wells & monitoring methane gases efficiently

-Suggested by DF Derrick Frohne 6 months ago
+Suggested by DF Derrick Frohne over 1 year ago

 The rapid growth in drone and AI technology has opened up new possibilities for addressing long-standing challenges in the energy sector.
 One critical issue is the identification and monitoring of abandoned oil wells, which pose significant environmental and safety risks due to the potential for leaks and contamination.
 Traditional methods for locating these wells are time-consuming, costly, and often ineffective.
 By deploying OGI & magnetometers with drone technology, coupled with AI-driven image processing and machine learning algorithms, we can efficiently detect and monitor abandoned wells, providing a scalable and accurate solution that reduces costs and environmental impact.